-“It is obvious that Zimmermann and other Western devotees were afflicted by concepts and syndromes deriving from the ‘miracle’ projection which Sathya Sai encouraged at their expense.
+It is obvious that Zimmermann and other Western devotees were afflicted by concepts and syndromes deriving from the ‘miracle’ projection which Sathya Sai encouraged at their expense.
 Some of them could not think clearly in emerging from their predicament.
 Zimmermann expressed misapprehensions about such matters as ‘genital switch miracles,’ and became further distracted by Ramtha channelling….
 The due evaluation (by Priddy) is completely ignored by Moreno, who indulges in the injurious subversion of context for which he is notorious amongst ex-devotees….
 Diverse analysts have concluded that it is useless to compose responses to such a sectarian agent of misrepresentation.

-“Despite confusions in the reports of Zimmermann, that source does testify to sexual abuse and the common acceptance of this disparity at the Puttaparthi ashram of the guru.
+Despite confusions in the reports of Zimmermann, that source does testify to sexual abuse and the common acceptance of this disparity at the Puttaparthi ashram of the guru.
 Zimmermann narrates a personal experience of oral sex with the guru, and says that the homosexual activities of Sathya Sai were well known to many ashram residents.
-Such details serve to confirm other accounts such as those of ex-devotee Conny Larsson.”
+Such details serve to confirm other accounts such as those of ex-devotee Conny Larsson.

 In contrast, Moreno (alias Equalizer) chose the superficial and duplicit strategy of emphasising his “New Age” lore.
 He presented this distraction in a manner which supposedly passed the final judgment, and much to my detriment.
 “This information is going to be very disillusioning to Kevin Shepherd’s readers and admirers (as few as they are).”

-“Dr. [Michael] Goldstein and other officials in the [Sathya Sai] organisation are suppressing information, and attacking former devotees who have testified against Sai Baba.
+Dr. [Michael] Goldstein and other officials in the [Sathya Sai] organisation are suppressing information, and attacking former devotees who have testified against Sai Baba.
 There is, for example, a letter from a woman in California which was sent to all [regional] Center presidents.
 In our center it was suppressed by the president and devotions coordinator because they were told to do so by the regional president….
-Sai devotees resent the organisation being labelled a cult, yet these are clearly cult practices [of suppression] and mind control techniques.”
+Sai devotees resent the organisation being labelled a cult, yet these are clearly cult practices [of suppression] and mind control techniques.

-A favoured argument of Moreno was that Sathya Sai Baba had never been convicted of any crime, and therefore allegations of abuse were irrelevant.
-This theme is evasive and misleading, in view of contextual data concerning the compromised Indian police, and the influence of prestigious devotees in Indian law courts, and reported events at the Sathya Sai Colleges.
+A favoured argument of Moreno was that Sathya Sai Baba had never been convicted of any crime, therefore allegations of abuse were irrelevant.
+This theme is evasive and misleading, in view of contextual data concerning the compromised Indian police, the influence of prestigious devotees in Indian law courts, and reported events at the Sathya Sai Colleges.

 Kevin R. D. Shepherd